kumuluz/kumuluzee-samples/websocket/README.md

 ### Implement the web user interface

-Create the directory `resources/webapp` and add the view `index.html` and some JavaScript `websocket.js`.
+Create the directory `resources/webapp` and add the view `index.html` and the controller `websocket.js`.

 **welcome.xhtml**
 ```html